adonisjs/v6-docs/content/docs/testing/commandline_tests.md

 # DONE:    create tests/unit/commands/greet.spec.ts
 ```

 Let's open the newly created file and write the following test.
-We will use the `ace` service to create an instance of the `Greet` command and assert it exits successfully.
+We will use the `ace` service to create an instance of the `Greet` command and assert that it exits successfully.

 ```ts
 import { test } from '@japa/runner'